gristlabs/grist-help/help/examples/2023-07-proposals-contracts.md

 `Customer_Name = $Customer_Name.Name` is for our reference column, **Customer Name**.
 It uses [dot notation](../references-lookups.md#reference-columns-and-dot-notation) to specify what data to pull from the referenced table.

 !!! note "Note: Customer Address"
     The **Customer Address** column can be deleted from the `Projects` table completely.
 This data is already stored in the `Customers` table and our **Customer Name** column is a reference column pointing to this table.
 We can use this reference column to pull any other information from the `Customers` table to include in our proposal.
-If you choose to delete **Customer Address** from the `Projects` table, update the last section of formula to the following;
+If you choose to delete **Customer Address** from the `Projects` table, update the last section of formula to the following:

     ```
     template.format_map(Find_data(